TiagoMAB/DS-19-20/README.md

 ### Installing

-* To compile and install all modules:
+* To compile and install all modules (execute this command before executing all others):

 ```
 mvn clean install -DskipTests
 ```

 The integration tests are skipped because they require the servers to be running.

+### Installing - Running Server

 * To start the server (assuming that you are in the current directory):